coping-with-COVID/coping-with-COVID.github.io/index.md

 ### Websites Page

 You can view the websites forum page after logging in.
 The page contains website posts related to COVID & student health from users.
-You can sort posts by date or likes (to be implemented in M3).
-And we also have a serach bar for user to search the websites with keyword.
+We also have a search bar for the user to search for websites with keywords.
 Clicking on the post title will bring you to the linked website.
 Clicking on the user will bring you to their profile page.
 You can add a comment to each post by clicking 'Submit'.
 The comment will also contain a link to your profile page.
 <img src="doc/websitespage0.PNG">

 To add a website post, click on 'Create New Post'.